A Brief History

 I retired in 2002 because the Provost put together a terrific buy out package that I couldn't pass up.
 (Unfortunately, the university couldn't afford it either, but we'll die off soon enough and relieve the University of some of its burden.)
 We first moved to Austin, Texas, and then to Colorado.

-My wife and I now live in Steamboat Springs, Colorado, which is a couple of miles west of the Continental Divide.
-Aside from skiing and hiking, which I do a lot, I spend a great deal of time writing.
+My wife and I now live in St. George, Utah, in the very southwest corner of the state.
+We lived for 10 years in Steamboat Springs, Colorado, which is a couple of miles west of the Continental Divide.
+Aside from skiing and hiking, which I did a lot, I spend a great deal of time writing.
+I maintain a large set of web pages, which can be reached at www.uvm.edu/~dhowell/StatPages/.
 Once you retire everyone thinks that you will have plenty of time to write a chapter for their book, review papers, etc. I have published more since I retired than in the previous 10-15 years, and don't want to quit.
 A few years ago Brian Everitt (University College, London) and I edited a four volume encyclopedia of statistics for the behavioral science for Wiley.
 There is no better way to learn what is going on in the field than to edit chapters and entries from about 400 authors.
 And no more frustrating thing than to worry about whether they will get them in on time.

 Official Retirement Citation (2002)